 Have you or a loved one suffered Depakote side effects?

-At Oshman & Mirisola, our experienced Depakote attorneys will provide you with aggressive representation in the handling of your case.
+At The Oshman Firm, our experienced Depakote attorneys will provide you with aggressive representation in the handling of your case.
 If your infant suffered a birth defect that may have been caused by Depakote, call us at 800-400-8182 or contact us via email to represent your interests in a Depakote lawsuit.
 We offer a free, no-obligation consultation with a Depakote lawyer so you can learn more about your legal rights and options.